gsandhya31/Test/Prompts.md

 =====================================================================
 Opening line, then (Opus):
 ```
 Read brd/01-capability-catalogue.md and brd/ch-01 to ch-03.
 Step 1.
-Rewrite the catalogue clean by the nine skills: one definition per skill, sub-modes, inputs, outputs, the checker decision point and what it is shown, controls, and the list of activities (by number) that use it, drawn from the chapters.
-Remove the "draft" heading.
-Save it and tell me which skills changed.
+Write brd/02-solution-capabilities.md as a BRD section from brd/01-capability-catalogue.md and the chapters: for each of the nine skills, one definition, its sub-modes, inputs and outputs, the checker decision points where they apply, and the activities (by number and name) that use it; a closing paragraph stating that all nine are covered by the single project NTI, with the SSG NTIs as precedents.
+No evidence tables, no open points, no slide or journal references.
+Move the catalogue's evidence and open points to log/session-1/catalogue-evidence.md.
+Then write brd/annex-a-scope-register.md from brd/annex-scope-register.md with business columns only: activity, sheet name, scope, reason, input pattern, frequency, to-be (yes/no).
+Tell me both paths.
 ```
 Approve. /model sonnet.
 Then:
 ```